-Gold Creek is located in Nicholls in the north of Canberra approximately 13 minutes from Belconnen along Tourist Drive 4 and only 15 minutes from the Civic town-centre via Barton Highway.
+Gold Creek is located in Nicholls in the north of Canberra approximately 13 minutes from Belconnen and only 15 minutes from the Civic town-centre via Barton Highway.

-From old fashioned lollies and toys, furniture and fashion to modern and aboriginal art; from specialty teas and coffee beans to home decor and health and wellbeing, it's all at Gold Creek Village in an unhurried and unique environment.
+From old fashioned lollies and toys, furniture and fashion to modern and aboriginal art; from an English pub, specialty teas and coffee beans to home decor and health and wellbeing, Gold Creek Village offers a fun filled day excursion for families in an unhurried and unique environment.

 Established in 1993, the museum has grown from just a small collection to housing the largest permanent display of dinosaur and other prehistoric fossil material in Australia.
 Located in Gold Creek Village, the National Dinosaur Museum is now one of Canberra’s premier tourist attractions and offers an interactive insight into the Earth’s long and dynamic history.
 The museum houses life-like dinosaur models, full skeletons, skulls, and robotic dinosaurs and visitors can navigate through millions of years of Earth’s ancient past.